 Cost and budget

-Exercise and other lifestyle factors for fat loss
+Exercise and other lifestyle factors

 Losing weight means using more calories than you take in, but whether this is accomplished soley through dietary changes or through a combination of diet and exercise will vary according to each diet plan's requirements.
 Some plans focus entirely on diet, while others incorporate exercise and lifestyle strategies as part of their fat-loss plan.

 - Weight loss maintenance: Does this program offer a long-term maintenance plan for permanent fat loss?
 The program should have a specific plan in place, with specific suggestions, guidance and support.

 - Ongoing fitness and support: Does the long-term plan provide an exercise plan, strategies to navigate specific obstacles, and other tools to enhance permanent fat loss?